Frequently Asked Questions

 Are my photos and videos really safe?

 Absolutely.
 DittoBee was founded based on the recognition of the value and importance of the memories held in each and every photograph and video.
 Your memories are as precious as our own.
 The entire DittoBee process is designed to provide the utmost care and protection to your precious memories.
 Your photos never leave our climate controlled facility.
-All scanning is realized on state of the art Kodak scanning equipment.
-Your photographs and videos are assigned to an individual scanning technician to ensure proper continuity and prevent any of your memories from ever becoming separated from one another.
-When we say White Glove Treatment we mean it, our technicians always wear photographic white handling gloves whenever they touch your photos.
+All scanning and digitizing is performed on state of the art, non-destructive equipment.

-In what resolution will my photos be scanned in?
+At what resolution will my photos be scanned?

 What is the difference between 300 dpi and 600 dpi?
 Why would I want to upgrade?